ccraddock/brainhack_reports/README.md

    6. Add a figure and up to two tables.
 Make 'em look good.
    7. Compile the image using the instructions above and see how beautiful it is!
    8. When you are done, push all of you changes to the GitHub repository and submit your abstract for inclusion in the proceedings [here](http://brainhack.org/proceedings-submission-form/).

+The style files and template used here were lifted from BioMed Central.